- College & Career

 If you are serious about joining the military, then get serious about the Armed Services Vocational Aptitude Battery (ASVAB).

 The ASVAB is a timed multi-aptitude test, which is given at over 14,000 schools and Military Entrance Processing Stations (MEPS) nationwide and is developed and maintained by the Department of Defense.
-Will be given on April 4, 2024 in the College & Career Center.
-Sign up in the Center or look for info closer to the date.
+To be scheduled in the fall of next year.

 How important is the ASVAB test?